DeadDork/aprima-scripts/patient_attachments_exporter/README.md

 	b)	\<Madden_John\uncompressed\>

+3. Also make sure that the script's <.> directory has a directory called <patient_file_notes> inside.

-3. Compile the script.
+4. Compile the script.

 		perl patient_attachments_exporter.pl

-4. You will be prompted for the following:
+5. You will be prompted for the following:

 	a)	Your data source.